latchset/clevis/INSTALL.md

 configure time, and maybe DESTDIR at install time if you're packaging for a distro.

+## Updating initramfs
-After is installed, the dracut and systemd hooks can be added to the initramfs with:
+After clevis is installed, the dracut and systemd hooks can be added to the initramfs with:

 ```